 The UIDDA, however, only works between states that have both enacted it.
 If the jurisdiction where you aim to seek discovery does not recognize the UIDDA, the process of domesticating a subpoena will be different.

-As of now, states that have yet to implement the UIDDA include:
+States that have adopted the UIDDA include: